 What is Collateral Loan - L&T Finance

+When applying for a loan, understanding about collateral is crucial.
+A collateral loan is defined by the security offered to the lender.
 Collateral is a valuable asset that a borrower offers to a lender to secure a loan.
-It is a form of protection for the lender, ensuring that they have a way to recover the money if the borrower is unable to repay.
+It acts as a primary form of protection for the lender, ensuring they have a way to recover the disbursed amount if the borrower is unable to meet their repayment obligations.

 Collateral Loan Meaning

-The collateral meaning in simple terms, is security for a loan.
-This can be any asset, like a house, car, gold, or investments, that has monetary value and can be sold if the borrower defaults.
-In the case of default, the lender can legally seize the asset and sell it to recover the outstanding dues.
+The collateral meaning in loan transactions refers to the asset pledged as security.
+This can be any item with verifiable monetary value, such as a house, vehicle, gold, or financial investments.
+If the borrower defaults on the loan agreement, the lender has the legal right to seize the asset and sell it to recover the outstanding dues.

-Offering collateral lowers the risk for the lender and often helps the borrower get better loan terms, such as a lower interest rate or a higher loan amount.
+Offering collateral significantly lowers the risk for the lending institution (NBFC or Bank).
+This reduced risk often benefits the borrower directly, leading to more favorable loan terms, such as a potentially lower interest rate or approval for a higher loan amount.

 How Does Collateral Loan Work?